qlik-oss/core-website/docs/documentation/services/qix-engine.md

 you can get an estimate of the total amount of resources needed to load and access the documents at the same time.

-### Summary - Linear scaling of QIX engine resources
+### Summary of linear scaling of QIX engine resources

 The following is important to consider when it comes to linear scaling: